h3rald/min/site/contents/reference.md

 : Provides basic supports for sockets (some features are not supported on Windows systems).
 {#link-module||http#}
 : Provides operators to perform HTTP requests, download files and create basic HTTP servers.
+{#link-module||xml#}
+: Provides operators for parsing, creating and querying XML/HTML code using CSS selectors.

 ## Notation